 The best place to find an experienced business mentor is to start by looking at your personal network.
-However, if you want to work with someone outside your personal contacts, there are many ways to find mentors in your local community and industry.
+However, there are also many ways to find mentors in your local community and industry.

 It is possible to find an opportunity for small business mentorship through cold outreach such as connecting with someone on social media.
-But you’re more likely to find success organically by leveraging a local networking group, or participating in a meetup or online forum.
+But you’re more likely to succeed organically by leveraging a local networking group, or participating in a meetup or online forum.

-For those looking for a more structured mentoring relationship, SCORE is a nonprofit organization funded by the U.S. Small Business Administration that provides education and mentorship through a network of volunteers.
-Dedicated to providing small business owners with the support they need to launch, grow, and achieve their goals, SCORE provides an array of services, including free, confidential mentorship on an ongoing basis.
+Those looking for a more structured mentoring relationship could consider SCORE, a nonprofit organization funded by the U.S. Small Business Administration that provides education and mentorship through a network of volunteers.
+SCORE provides small business owners the support they need to launch, grow, and achieve their goals.
+It provides an array of services, including free, confidential mentorship on an ongoing basis.

 The Oregon Small Business Development Center Network